 Overall Description:

 RAN1 would like to thank RAN4 for the reply LS on applicable timing for pathloss RS activated/updated by MAC-CE (R4-1915929).
-Based on the information provided in the LS, RAN1 made the following agreement in RAN1#100e.
+Based on the information provided in the LS, RAN1 made the following agreement in RAN1#100e meeting.